secretstartups/handbook/support/workflows/cmoc_workflows.html.md

 #### Notify Stakeholders

-The CMOC should notify internal stakeholders using the Incident Notifier app in Slack after the severity has been confirmed by the Incident Manager.
+The CMOC now needs to notify internal stakeholders of the incident using the Incident Notifier Slack workflow.
+This should be done after the severity of the incident has been confirmed by the Incident Manager.

-The Incident Notifier app prompts you to fill out a form and, once submitted, posts the contents of the form automatically to a direct message to the submitter along with the `#community-relations` and `#customer-success` channels, notifying them of the incident.
-To engage it:
+This workflow, once used, will ask you to fill out a form with details of the incident and will then post those details to `#community-relations` and `#customer-success`.
+This serves to notify those teams of the incident.
+A copy will also be sent in a direct message to you, should you be asked to post it anywhere else.
+To engage the workflow:

 1. Click the lightning bolt in the message composition box within `#support_gitlab-com` and select `Incident Notifier`.